ElektraInitiative/libelektra/src/plugins/README.md

 - [gopts](gopts/) global plugin to automatically call `elektraGetOpts`
 - [process](process/) proxy plugin that executes other plugins in a separate process (useful for interpreter plugins and plugins with global setup like `xerces`)
+- [backend](backend/) is the default plugin implementing backend functionality

 ### Plugins for Development